Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 It’s one of the best CRM software for businesses that want to organize their contacts, follow up with undying diligence, sell more products and or services, and track their post-sales processes.

-It’s especially useful if you rely heavily on Gmail and want full email sync, or like the idea of capturing leads directly from your inbox, social media, or any website you visit.
+Built with Google Workspace users in mind, it’s especially useful if you rely heavily on Gmail and want full email sync, or like the idea of capturing leads directly from your inbox, social media, or any website you visit.
 And if you already use Google Contacts, Drive, and Calendar, those fit into the workflow, as well.

 Small businesses in more than 80 countries already use it.
 You can use OnePageCRM for free for 21 days—without a credit card.

-FAQs about Google CRM
+FAQs About Google CRM Software

 -